 Once the cartridge is removed from the leaky faucet, pull the spout off the fixture and remove the corroded O-rings.
 Next, insert a new pair of O-rings into the sink and apply a heat resistant solvent to them.
 If you are planning to replace the cartridge, you will be required to measure the old cartridge.
 Purchase a brand new cartridge assembly with the same dimensions to ensure it fits properly in your fixture.

 An ordinary cause of a leaky compression faucet is a damaged seat washer.
-To remove a seat washer, grab a screwdriver to remove the cover on the handle of the sink to remove the seat washer.
-Next, unscrew the handle and disassemble it.
+To fix the dripping faucet, you will need to disassemble the cover on the handle of the sink to remove the seat washer.
+Next, unscrew the handle.
 You should see a packing nut and stem connected to the kitchen or bathroom sink.
-Apply a wrench to remove the but and a wrench to detach the stem.
+Apply a wrench to remove the nut and detach the stem.

 Once the stem and packing nut are disassembled, you will see a rubber seat washer.
 To fix your leaky faucet, you should remove the seat washer from the base of the stem.
 Next, drive to your local hardware store to purchase a new rubber washer for your sink.
 Install the seat washer in the compression sink and apply a layer of neutralized heat resistant solvent.